 Outside the high season (June – August) some of the restaurants and clubs close down yet many others remain open.
 Therefore even in the depths of winter there are far more opportunities for accomodation, eating and entertainment in Palanga than in any other Lithuanian town of comparable size.

 The area between the sea and the Vytauto street has the most options for hotels, restaurants and entertainment.
 Each of the sea-access streets is different.
-Over-the-top Basanavičiaus is counterweighted by a calmer Jūratės and a tree-shaded Dariaus ir Girėno where classsical music is played on the loudspeakers, as well as a cheaper and emptier Žvejų further north.
+Over-the-top Basanavičiaus is counterweighted by a calmer Jūratės and a tree-shaded Dariaus ir Girėno where classical music is played on the loudspeakers, as well as a cheaper and emptier Žvejų further north.

 Celebrations and Holidays in Palanga

 Palanga is known for many local celebrations, usually spanning the entire weekend.
 Every year there is season opening (in May) and season closure (in September).
-In between those two dates there is the 1000 km endurance race weekend in July when a wide array of cars ranging from old Volkswagens to Porsches and Ferraris strive to win in a part of highway that becomes a racetrack for a couple of days.
+In between those two dates there is the 1000 km endurance race weekend in July when a wide array of cars ranging from old Volkswagens to Porsches and Ferraris strive to win in a strip of highway that becomes a racetrack for a couple of days.
 Palanga seeks to become a year-round resort, therefore winter also has its fair share of celebrations, the most famous among which is the smelt holiday when Basanavičiaus street gets crowded with stalls selling these fishes.
 All these events tend to (over)fill Palanga with tourists, as does every summer weekend that comes next to a public holiday and Christmas/New Year time.